guillemontecinos/itp_spring_2019_music_interaction_design/README.md

   * Beat detection
 * Learn more about perception and synesthesia
   * Other ways of perceive music through shapes and color

+# Week 8 - Midterm Evaluation
+This is the evaluation of Ian MacDougald's *VR Composition System* midterm presentation, following the rubric developed during week 7:

+## Does it work?
+The prototype is currently working and was presented to the class through a video capture.

+## Ants
+The topic Ants addresses if the project sounds/feels like ants.
+I think this topic is achieved in sound terms because the instrument tends to sound like a bunch of ants talking each other.
+Besides, from a visual standpoint the project still looks as a bunch of purple balls, which hopefully will be improved.

+## Does it engage/inspire prolonged interest?
+The project seems to call user's attention –at least it called my attention– but I think it's very important that its visual representation be improved in the future.
+Additionally, I'd would suggest to explore other ways of interaction with the sound besides throwing the balls against the walls.

+## To what extent does an arbitrary user understand how their interactions affect the system?
+May be for this point it would be useful to have a description or a set of instructions at the beginning of the experience.
+Besides, I think it is equally interesting just to expose a user to a 3D grid of balls in a VR space and allow them to explore how to interact.
+It depends on the gesture you want to induce in the user.

+## Does it make you feel an spatial experience?
+Totally.
+I'd think a bit more if the walls have to be black or maybe have some texture.
+I'd like to see how an infinite space can deform user's perception in your project.

+## Visual-side: is the "visual language" coherent, and does it accomplish the unique goals you want it to accomplish?
+I think the election of this visual language is arbitrary because the project is in a prototype stage, but I'd expect a visuality that challenges the user to explore it.

+## Audio-side: if the "audio-language" is as important as the visual language theoretically, in your realized system, are they truly equal?
+I think in this case the audio-side of the project is as important as the visual language or even more important because is what currently sets the sensation of space.